Add to My Collection

 The names of those who designed and executed construction are not known but it is believed that they were Egyptian workmen headed by a Coptic architect.Description:

 Madrasa al-Ashrafiyya is the most beautiful and grandiose of the madrasas of Mamluk Jerusalem.
 The historian, Mujir al-Din al-Hanbali (d.
 AH 928 / AD 1521), described it as the third jewel of the Haram al-Sharif, after the Dome of the Rock and al-Aqsa Mosque.
 The Madrasa al-Ashrafiyya consists of two levels: the ground floor and the first floor.
 The ground floor extends eastwards, thereby entering the Haram al-Sharif, and stretches out over the western wall of the Haram.
 This is contrary to the other madrasas in the vicinity, since the Mamluk madrasas were erected on the borders of the Haram (Sanctuary) and not within it.
 The entrance to the Madrasa opens on the eastern and southern side with two tapered arches.
 The entrance is covered by a fan-shaped vault, built of alternating colours of red and white stone.
 The door is set into a recessed wall covered by a semi-dome, and enriched with carved decorations that are also inset with glazed ceramic tiles.
 Standing on either side of the entrance are two mastabas of stone.
-And at the height of two courses from the surfaces of the mastabas, there is an inscription stating the date of constructionand extolling the most prominent titles of Sultan Qaytbay.How monument was dated:
+And at the height of two courses from the surfaces of the mastabas, there is an inscription stating the date of constructionand extolling the most prominent titles of Sultan Qaytbay.View Short Description

 The entrance leads to the vestibule, to the north of which was once a large hall known as the assembly hall (Qa'at al-Majma').
 On the eastern wall of the hall there is a door and two windows opening onto the terrace of the Haram al-Sharif.
 In the northern wall there is also an entrance and window; while on the southern wall there is another window and a mihrab decorated with coloured marble.
 Once the assembly hall of the Aqsa Mosque Library, it has recently become a training centre for the restoration and preservation of manuscripts and documents.